On this page, we’ll take a detailed look at the overall Barker Social process. If you have any questions, don’t hesitate to ask!

 While this is taking place, we’re also boosting content and/or running ads based on the agreed budget or added budget.
 Every campaign includes a minimum of $25 in Facebook/Instagram boosting, which is an important part of a successful campaign because it ensures an expanded reach.
 Some clients choose to add more to their advertising budget, and we conduct A/B testing month to month to make sure that we’re investing that budget in the right places for the most positive impact.

 While the current month’s campaign is taking place and engagement is in full swing, we also begin to prepare new written and visual content for the following month.
-This is submitted by the 20th of the month for client approval.
+This is submitted on the 20th of the month for client approval.
+If the 20th falls on a weekend or holiday, we’ll submit content for approval on the following business day.

 At the beginning of the new calendar month, we submit detailed reporting to you for review.
 We believe in measuring real data, and we use the analytics to determine what’s working and what isn’t, so that we can constantly evaluate your return on investment.
 If what we’re doing isn’t helping build your brand, then we aren’t satisfied, and we will continuously adjust our strategy to make sure that our campaigns are doing what they’re supposed to do–grow your business!